FB Beryl: Design

 The Beryl's design layout and system of operation are similar to those of the Tantal rifle, and the principal differences, resulting primarily from using a different cartridge, include the following components: the barrel, receiver housing, buttstock, foregrip, muzzle device, sight system and magazine.
-With an adapter, it can use M16 NATO standard magazine.
+With an adapter, it can use the M-16 NATO standard magazine.

 The 457 mm-long barrel, has six right-hand grooves and a 228 mm (1:9 in) twist rate.
 The barrel's external profile (from the breech to the front sight base) is identical to the Tantal's barrel, but the length from the foresight base has a visible tapered contour with a decreasing diameter towards the muzzle end, used to mount a flash suppressor.

 The flash hider can be used to mount and launch rifle grenades.
 The flash hider has a slight taper at the front that supports a bayonet and a little further to the rear – six side ports arranged in pairs.
 These ports are placed asymmetrically around the circumference of the flash hider and stabilize the weapon during continuous fire.
 Internally the flash suppressor features threading at the muzzle used to screw-in a blank firing attachment.
 Located mid-length on the flash hider is a cut-out with a ring retainer spring that secures a rifle grenade to the barrel.

 The receiver housing contains several modifications over the receiver of the wz.
 1988 rifle.
 It uses a reinforced rear stock trunnion, adapted for the new shoulder stock and a top-mounted Picatinny rail for mounting optical sights.

 The side-folding tubular metal stock is coated with a thermal polymer shrink film.
 It has a metal shoulder stop covered with a rubber recoil pad.
 More recent models come with a collapsible stock (see picture of wz.
 2004 model on right side of page).